axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

    - **Source:** [#365](https://github.com/axa-ch/patterns-library/issues/365).
-   - **Why:** CE users expect to be able to suppress or at least minimize the F(lash)O(f)U(nstyled)C(ontent) that results from using CEs before their JS definitions may have been loaded over a slow network.
+   - **Why:** CE users expect to be able to suppress or at least minimize the F(lash)O(f)U(nstyled)C(ontent) that results from using CEs before their JS definitions have been loaded e.g. over a slow network.
    - **Experiment:** [lit-element-and-fouc](https://github.com/axa-ch/lit-element-and-fouc)
    - **How:** Place a short critical inline CSS style in a page's ``<head>`` that uses ``:not(:defined) {...}`` to regulate how